awslabs/aws-cloudformation-iam-policy-validator/README.md

 ### Why does my SecretsManager Secret not report a finding even though the policy makes it publicly accessible?

 Creating an access preview for a SecretsManager Secret requires a KMSKeyId.
 The cfn-policy-validator does not yet support parsing the KMS Key from the environment.
 When no KMSKeyId is supplied, the CreateAccessPreview API uses the default CMK in the account which is not externally accessible.

+### What is the distinction between Access Previews and CheckNoPublicAccess?

+CheckNoPublicAccess custom policy checks differ from Access Previews because CheckNoPublicAccess checks do not require any account or external access analyzer context.
+Note that a charge is associated with each custom policy check.

 ### Examples